-All About Natural Beauty / Q+A With Khandiz Joni
+All About Natural Beauty With Hair + Makeup Artist Khandiz Joni

 Khandiz Joni is not only a creative wizard but also an acknowledged pioneer and expert when it comes to healthy, natural and ethical beauty.
 Originally from Cape Town, South Africa, she moved to London in 2012 and has many years of experience of working in the fields of fashion, film and advertising.